-In addition to the Center’s workshops, there are many online opportunities for students, staff and faculty to further their learning and knowledge regarding LGBTQ+ identities and communities.
+In addition to Spectrum Center’s workshops, there are many online opportunities for students, faculty, and staff to further their learning and knowledge regarding LGBTQIA2S+ identities and communities.
 Below is a curated list of online learning opportunities that are easy to access and free to learners.

-Pride Teach-Out: In the fall of 2019, the Spectrum Center and the Office for Academic Innovation created the Pride Teach-Out.
+Spectrum Center and the Office for Academic Innovation created the 2019 Pride Teach-Out.
 This free 5-hour mini-course delves into the complexities of Pride as an event and as a feeling for individuals within the Lesbian, Gay, Bisexual, Transgender, and Queer community, also referred to as LGBTQ.
 The production team interviewed several individuals who self-identify within the LGBTQ community in order to provide you with direct narratives and experiences.
 You can access the course here: https://bit.ly/2VnCdNk.